 That's it.
 Think it sounds too simple to be true?
-Well, okay it might be a little oversimplified, but most websites on the internet are built around these principals and constantly refer back to it to make sure they are always capturing their customers.
+Well, okay it might be a little oversimplified, but most websites on the internet are built around these principals to make sure they are always capturing their customers.

-When you look at websites down to their core of what their goal is, it makes it much it easier to understand what kind of content makes sense to be on them.
+When you look at websites down to their core of what their goal is, it makes it much it easier to understand what kind of content should be on them.

 Before anyone starts a project, it's always important to grasp what they intend to get out of it.